AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

 1. Click **[!UICONTROL Select]** to replace the template contents with the selected variant and return to the email designer.

-### Text generation
+>[!TAB Text generation]

 The following steps describe the task sequence for using AI Assistant to refine an existing email template or enhance the text content for an existing email:

 1. In the email designer, access the AI Assistant menu by clicking the icon ( ![AI Assistant menu toggle](../assets/button-ai-assistant.png){width="30" zoomable="no"} ) at the right.

-1. Select a _Text_ component to target the specific content and access the AI Assistant menu.
+1. Select a _Text_ component to target the specific content.

    The AI Assistant settings on the right reflect _Generation settings (text)_.